couchbase/couchbase-lite-core/README.md

 - libz
 - libatomic (usually comes with libgcc)

+You'll need Clang 3.8 or higher.
+Unfortunately a lot of distros only have 3.5; run `clang --version` to check, and upgrade manually if necessary.
+You also need a corresponding version of libc++.
+On Debian-like systems, the apt-get packages you need are `clang`, `libc++1`, `libc++-dev`, `libc++abi-dev`.

 ### Actually Building

 Once you've got the dependencies and compiler installed, do this from the root directory of the source tree:

     cd build_cmake/scripts
+    ./build_unix.sh

+If CMake's initial configuration checks fail, the setup may be left in a broken state and will then fail immediately.
+To remedy this:

+    rm -r ../unix
     ./build_unix.sh

 ## Windows Desktop